wikicrafter/BPTYNTK/CWC.md

 ##### High level code:
 * used by programmers
 * designed to make things faster
-* shorter, easier ro read
+* shorter, easier to read
 * less descriptive and more restricted